DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 ### 3.1 <a name="double-foreknowledge" href="#Contents">Double Foreknowledge</a>

-Conditional Election, also known as the Wesleyan Foreknowledge view, can be interpreted as a variant of Compatibilism, as it posits that God predestines individuals based on His foreknowledge of their foreseen faith, even prior to their existence.
+The double foreknowledge of the romanists and arminians through Conditional Election, also known as the Wesleyan Foreknowledge view, can be interpreted as a variant of Compatibilism, as it posits that God predestines individuals based on His foreknowledge of their foreseen faith, even prior to their existence.
 The only way to know if you are one of the elect is to come to faith.
 Dr. Rhodes (2016) articulates their perspective as follows:

 > Arminians will come in and say that God's predetermination or election is based on his foreknowledge, in other words, God looks down through the corridors of time and decides who's going to respond positively to the gospel and then he will elect those individuals to salvation ...
 (2:58).